pspete/psPAS/README.md

 New-PASSession -TenantSubdomain YourPrivilegeCloudTenantID -Credential $ServiceUserCreds -ServiceUser
 ```

-Consult the vendor documentation for guidance on setting up a dedicated API Service user for non-interactive API user.
+Consult the vendor documentation for guidance on setting up a dedicated API Service user for non-interactive API use.

 ### Basic Operations